009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 #### 2. Achievements

+In this part we want to give a detailed description how the speech recogntion is used and what features we implemented.
-To start our speech recognition the "main"-class should be run.
-You will be asked if the speech assistant Hal should start listening (press button 1) or if Hal should turn off (press button 2)
+* To start our speech recognition the "main"-class should be run.
+You will be asked if the speech assistant Hal should start listening (press button 1) or if Hal should turn off (press button 2).
+* If number 1 is chosen

 - - - -